Josephvs96/BluePeak-Budget-Backend/README.md

     ```
     Returns an object with:
     - error field if there is an error in the request
+      - if one of the required fields is not provided then you will get en error message about what is missing.
     - message field with the a success message
 - /incomes/:id (The id of the income)

   - GET : Returns a specific income document
+  Returns an error if
+    - The provided id not a valid id.
+    - If there is no income with the proivded if id in the database.
   - PATCH : Updates a specific income document

     _make sure to include the following json object in request body:_